kowzan-devops/kubernetes/kubernetes-basic-description.md

 - PodTemplate / podtemplates
 - PodDisruptionBudget / poddisruptionbudgets / pdb
 - PriorityClass / priorityclasses / pc
+> Value specified in the object's metadata (higher value, higher priority)
 - PodSecurityPolicy / podsecuritypolicies / psp
+> cluster-level resource that controls security sensitive aspects of the pod specification.
+The PodSecurityPolicy objects define a set of conditions that a pod must run with

 #### Service(s)
 An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
 Types of services: